 The Peace Corps Volunteer Role

 My title is an aquaculture extension agent.
 In conjunction with the Department of Fisheries, I transfer knowledge as the liaison between researchers and farmers who put the findings into practice.
 We volunteers live and integrate into the communities in which we are serving, so we should have a better understanding of the village than perhaps those who live in the capital.
 The villages choose to receive a Peace Corps volunteer, so Peace Corps does not just place volunteers anywhere.
 Volunteers go where they are wanted.

-We work with small-scale farmers in rural areas as opposed to commerical fish farmers.
-One challenge that rural areas face is that educated people opt to leave the village for towns to work rather than going back to the villages, furthering the economic divide.
+We work with small-scale farmers in rural areas as opposed to commercial fish farmers.
+One challenge that rural areas face is that educated people tend to leave the village for towns to work rather than going back to the rural communities, furthering the economic divide.
 As extension agents, Peace Corps volunteers try to fill that gap by focusing on developing sustainable fish farms in rural communities.

-So we are teachers, mentors, encouragers, and capacity builders.
+So we are teachers, cheerleaders, encouragers, and capacity builders.
 Unlike some aid organizations, Peace Corps volunteers provide knowledge, not money.
 Even if buying 200 fingerlings might not be expensive for us ($10 USD), we cannot buy them for the farmers because it is not sustainable.
 Plus, when farmers invest in their supplies, they are more likely to be conscientious, maintaining the pond for a fruitful harvest.
 The goal is for the farmers to learn, teach others, and continue the practices after the volunteer has left.
-This would be a good time to insert that “teach a man to fish” quote.

 Training was a mix of theory and practicums.
 Some topics we learned about include: